#Trump Proposes #Budget Cuts For #Disability #Benefits

 - Limiting SSI payments for individuals living with other SSI recipients.
 This would interfere with families’ choices about living arrangements, add complexity to the SSI program (increasing overpayments), and increase poverty.

-- Excluding Social Security overpayments from discharge in bankruptcy proceedings, and increasing the minimum withholding to repay overpayments from $10 a month to 10% of benefits – which makes significant impact upon a disabled person’s ability to pay their monthly living expenses.
+- Excluding Social Security overpayments from discharge in bankruptcy proceedings, and increasing the minimum withholding to repay overpayments from $10 a month to 10% of benefits – which makes a significant impact upon a disabled person’s ability to pay their monthly living expenses.